needyamin/Animation_Themes_Blogger_Custom_Website/README.md

 # How it works?

-> If you are already updated this theme then go to your own blog link and add this link [ ?name="TARGET NAME" ]
+> After updated this theme, go to your own blog link and add [ ?name="TARGET NAME" ]

 > For example link: https://example.blogger.com/?name=Target_Names